What the world needs now in addition to love is wisdom.

 Example of King Solomon’s Awareness of Psychological Set

-In a novel excerpt, I surmised how King Solomon, based on ancient wise sayings, may have explained to the Queen of Sheba two conflicting “ambiguous situations.
-The novel is a contemporary application to relate God’s timeless wisdom to our modern world.
-Proverbs and wise sayings teach us to succeed in life, sometimes called “the granddaddy of every self-improvement book ever written.”
+In a novel excerpt, I surmised how King Solomon, based on his proverbs, may have explained to the Queen of Sheba about two conflicting ambiguous situations.
+The novel is a contemporary application to relate the wisdom of ancient proverbs and wise sayings to our modern world.

 “Solomon, I noticed you studied the writings closely before you solved the riddle.
 Why did you do that?”